Half-truth: Selective truth

-Selective truth is an act of telling some part of truth selectively, both intentionally or unintentionally.
+Selective truth is an act of telling some part of the truth selectively, both intentionally and unintentionally.

 Both intentional and unintentional selective truth are not a truth at all.

 Ethics and morality

-While selective truth information is not the truth information, whether telling selective truth is considered as deceptive or lying and the morality are subject to debate.
-Some scholars think it is deceptive and lying and some scholars think the obverse.
+While selective truth information is not the truth information, whether telling selective truth is considered deceptive or lying and the morality are subject to debate.
+Some scholars think it is deceptive and lying and some scholars think the opposite.
 Some philosophers consider selective truth deceptive but not lying.
-Some philosophers simply consider it is not lying.
+Some philosophers simply consider it not lying.